First, a few definitions:

-Communicate a Threat—This is the “Tarasoff” exception to confidentiality involves the clinician’s duty to protect others from imminent violence by a patient.
+Communicate a Threat—This “Tarasoff” exception to confidentiality involves the clinician’s duty to protect others from imminent violence by a patient.
 It also allows breach of confidentiality if needed to protect the patient from self-harm.

 This release of information form is required to release any medical records, reports, or any other protected health information.

 Questions about Privacy?
 Send me your inquiry using the form below :

 Texas Medical Board Notices